-Associate Professor \$1,460 Assistant Professor \$1,290
+Associate Professor \$1,660 Assistant Professor \$1,490

-Lecturer \$1,170 - 1,625
+Lecturer \$1,370 - 1,825

 The per-credit hour salary is the maximum allowable.
-A lower amount is permitted when agreed to by the instructor.
+A lower amount (prorated to enrollment) when necessitated by low enrollment is permitted when agreed to by the instructor.

-b.
-Six credits is considered a full-time teaching load during the Summer Session.
+- b.
+Six credits is considered a full-time teaching load during the Summer Session. - c.

-c.
 Faculty teaching Recreation, Physical Education and Dance classes, or catalogidentified internship classes, will receive as salary 80% of the net fees generated by enrollments in these classes but capped by the amounts indicated in 2.a. above.
 Net fee is defined as the prevailing tuition minus the consolidated fee for student union, student health, and student activities.